rpakishore/hilti-profis-help/README.md

 1. Open <a href="https://profisengineering.hilti.com/" target="_blank">Hilti Profis Calculator</a> in your __browser__ and go to new or existing anchor design

 2. Click the "Result Help" button that was added in the top right.
+(If the button does not show up, please refresh the page)

 ![Screenshot](assets/ezgif.com-optimize.gif)